How To Stop Binge Eating – How I Beat It & What I Tell My Clients

 There are several reasons behind binging: stress, anger, even happiness, constant dieting, and deprivation, or physical needs such as to keep your hunger in check, ensuring you’re eating the right macronutrients at each meal.
 Often to combat binging we need to build up self-esteem, so we feel worthy of allowing ourselves to have a healthy diet and lifestyle.

 Knowing how physically and mentally challenging this can be, I want to offer all of my beautiful followers some tips that you can incorporate into your life so you can take control of your eating habits.
 If you feel you need more help, maybe some personal guidance or a personalized plan to follow to help get you on track, please don’t hesitate to get in contact with me today.
 I’d love nothing more than to help you find a healthy balanced relationship with food.

 Here are a few ways you can help to heal your relationship with food:

 During a binge (which actually begins in your head, before food ever touches your lips), it’s important to realize that the part of you that wants to eat regardless of the repercussions is present and in control.
 Use this as an opportunity to create some space for thoughts and reflections before or during the binge.
 Pause, and gently ask yourself to try to wait 60-90 seconds before putting the food in your mouth.

 Get rid of diet and deprivation

-This is a crucial starting point to breaking the cycle.
+This is a crucial starting point for breaking the cycle.
 It’s self-love.
 You fell off the wagon, that’s okay, you’re only human.
-It’s time to get up and remind yourself that it’s okay to fall of the wagon sometimes, we all do it, I still do it even being a nutritionist, I’m human.
-But knowing when to stop, and learning when enough is enough is key.
-Being strong and learning from this experience is vitally important, and being strong enough to turn away from extreme or restive dieting.
+It’s time to get up and remind yourself that it’s okay to fall off the wagon sometimes, we all do it, I still do it even being a nutritionist, I’m human.
+But knowing when to stop, and learning when is enough is key.
+Being strong and learning from this experience is vitally important, and being strong enough to turn away from extreme or restrictive dieting.